-Credit-related income for the first quarter of 2021 was driven by a benefit for credit losses due primarily to higher actual and forecasted home prices, partially offset by higher actual and projected interest rates.
+Credit-related income for the first half of 2021 was driven by a benefit for credit losses due primarily to strong actual and forecasted home price growth, the redesignation of certain reperforming loans from HFI to HFS and a reduction in our allowance for loan losses for changes in assumptions regarding COVID-19 forbearance and loan delinquencies.
+The impact of those factors was partially offset by higher actual and projected interest rates.